How Do You Read a Chart

 There are three types of charts

-Line Chart - this charting method draws a continuous line that connects the closing prices.
-For example if a trader is using the five minutes chart then this line chart will draw a continuous line that connects closing price of the market after every 5 minutes.
+Line Chart - this charting method draws a continuous line which connects the closing prices.
+For example if a trader is using the five minutes chart then this line chart will draw a continuous line which connects closing price of the market after every 5 minutes.

-A chart will draw charts based on different time periods - these are 1 minute, 5 minute, 15 minute, 1 hour, 4 hour, 1 day, 1week & 1 month.
-The period used to draw chart data is also referred to as a chart timeframe, for example the 5 minute chart period is commonly referred to as the 5 minute chart by trader.
-This 5 minute chart timeframe will represent data for the five minutes of trading, after those five minutes another set of data will be used to draw another chart representation.
-For example if a trader is using candle-sticks chart, the data of one candlestick will draw data of that five minutes, after those five minute another candle will be plotted using price data of the next five minutes - when these candlesticks are combined they then make a graph representation that shows the general direction of prices oftenly known as the market trend.
-Traders then can use this information to make trade decisions.
+A chart will draw charts based on various different time periods - these are 1 minute, 5 minute, 15 minutes, 1 hour, 4 hour, 1 day, 1week & 1 month.
+The period used to draw chart data is also referred to as a chart timeframe, for example the 5 minute trading chart period is commonly known as the 5 minute trading chart by the trader.
+This 5 minute trading time-frame will represent info for the five minutes of trading, after those five minutes another set of info will be used to draw another chart representation.
+For example if a trader is using candle-sticks chart, the data of one candlestick will draw data of that five minutes, after those five minute another candle will be drawn using price info of the next five minutes - when these candlesticks are combined they then make a graph representation that shows the overall direction of market prices often known as the market trend.
+Traders can then use this information to make trade decisions.

 Because the most oftenly used charts are candles charts we shall discuss how to read charts specifically candle charts.